samme90s/bot/README.md

-# Cortana
+# Raspi

 ## Usage

-This section explains how to interact with Cortana.
+This section explains how to interact with Raspi.

 **IMPORTANT** -- All files and bash commands are executed from the root directory of the project.